bmazzarol/Eon/Eon.Docs/articles/components/fixed.md

 ﻿# Fixed

-@Eon.Schedule.Fixed* emits a @Eon.Duration which would run up to the defined `interval` boundary, enforcing a fixed cadence to the
+<xref:Eon.Schedule.Fixed*> emits a <xref:Eon.Duration> which would run up to the
+defined `interval` boundary, enforcing a fixed cadence to the
-@Eon.Schedule.
+<xref:Eon.Schedule>.

-If the action run between emissions takes longer than the `interval`, then a @Eon.Duration.Zero will be emitted, so re-runs will not "pile up".
+If the action run between emissions takes longer than the `interval`, then a <xref:Eon.Duration.Zero> will be emitted, so re-runs will not "pile up".

 ``` shell